 It is essential to realize that the global thermal equilibrium is not interested in (political) opinions or economic considerations: it just follows the laws of Nature.
 Denying this leads to actions, which are likely to enhance the problem.
 So what can be done about it?

-The common approach is decarbonization of energy production/usage.
-In itself a healthy approach, which certainly needs to be developed further.
-Green energy is also attractive from an economic point of view: it can create a lot of jobs and the development of related technologies would be an excellent export product.
+The standard approach is decarbonization of energy production/usage.
+In itself, a healthy process, which certainly needs to be developed further.
+Green energy is also attractive from an economic point of view: it can create many jobs, and the development of related technologies would be an excellent export product.
 However, there are some issues with decarbonization.
-First of all, the production of green energy is wildly fluctuating as it depends mostly on solar (PV) and wind (turbine) generation.
+First of all, the production of green energy is wildly fluctuating as it depends mostly on solar (P.V.) and wind (turbine) generation.
 This causes large fluctuations over the day and the year.
-Replacing all energy supplies in this way will also require major energy storage facilities, either as batteries or as chemicals (e.g. Hydrogen).
+Replacing all energy supplies in this way will also require significant energy storage facilities, either as batteries or as chemicals (e.g., Hydrogen).
 The second issue is that it will take time to implement this on a large scale.
 Thirdly, the amount of energy, which can be generated in this way is -certainly in the short and medium-term- insufficient to replace all carbon-based energy production.

 N.B.
-1 m3 at ambient temperature and 1 bar is roughly 20 mol = 84 grams of hydrogen and 1,2 kg for air.
+1 m3 at ambient temperature and 1 bar are roughly 20 mol = 84 grams of Hydrogen and 1,2 kg for air.

-Looking at the major individual energy usage contributors, the most important ones are:
+Looking at the significant individual energy usage contributors, the most important ones are:

 - Home heating & cooling

 - Illumination appliances at home